midhxn/Challenge/README.md

-This repo includes some basic projects.
+This repo includes some basic projects for beginners.
 Any can simply use this repo to learn basic HTML, CSS, Javascript.

 ## Challenge yourSelf - refer code if needed